offlinemark/suicide/README.md

 # suicide cc

-A common illustrative example of something undefined behavior in C can do is "delete your hard drive".
+A common illustrative example of something undefined behavior in C can do is "format your hard drive".
 Suicide CC is a
 LLVM pass which implements this.

 The scope of detected undefined behavior is simply local uses of uninitialized